 Applicants for the BA (Hons) Fashion Communication are required to submit a portfolio as part of their application.
-You will be asked to submit your portfolio either prior to the interview, or to bring it with you on the day.
-Where the interview is via Skype, a link to a digital copy of the portfolio should be emailed in advance to: email@example.com
+A digital portfolio is preferred in all instances, and you will be asked to submit your portfolio via email to: email@example.com

 Please do not send in your portfolio unless you have been instructed to do so.

-A digital portfolio is preferred in all instances; if you are attending the interview in person you can provide a link on the day – there will be a computer and viewing screen available.
+You will also be asked to bring your portfolio with you on the day.
+If you are attending the interview in person you can provide a link on the day – there will be a computer and viewing screen available.
 Alternatively, you can use a USB stick containing digital copies of your work, or you can bring a laptop.
 If providing work on a USB please ensure that files are compatible with Microsoft Office or Adobe Creative suite.

 If you have a traditional Art & Design or Textiles portfolio, please consider the contents carefully and select examples of your work that are most relevant to this particular course.
 Paper-based work should be scanned and textiles work photographed.